cosmos/cosmos-sdk/x/staking/README.md

 * remove the `Redelegation` object from the store if there are no remaining entries.

+#### ConsPubKeyRotations

+After waiting for unbonding period of time the matured rotations will be removed from queues and indexes to unblock the validator for the next iterations

+* remove the mature entry from state of `ValidatorConsensusKeyRotationRecordQueue`
+* remove the mature entry form state of `ValidatorConsensusKeyRotationRecordIndex`

 ## Hooks

 Other modules may register operations to execute when a certain event has